 Summary and policy advice

 Gender gaps in the labor market have been narrowing over time, and research has devoted considerable attention to this phenomenon.
-A similar pattern has been observed in the crime gap, but much less research has been devoted to explaining the phenomenon.
+A similar pattern has been observed in the crime gap, but much less research has been devoted to explaining this phenomenon.
 Thus, less is known about gender gaps in crime, other than that very few women commit crimes.
 Economic, social, and cultural factors likely contribute to this crime gap.
 Women have been shown to participate less in the crime market than men because they face different benefits and costs from committing crimes.
-For example, they face different incentives: overall, women are found to be less able to commit crimes than men are (in terms of the probability of being arrested and in the amount of criminal earnings) and to be more risk-averse.
+For example, they face different incentives: the amount of criminal earnings is higher for men and therefore women face lower incentives to engage in crime.
 Furthermore, women who have very young children have a higher disutility in going to jail.
 All these factors might, at least in part, explain why there is a gender gap in the crime market.

-One potential reason for the rising number of female criminals is that the change in social roles and technological progress have freed women from the home and reduced the marginal value of housekeeping.
+One potential reason for the rising number of female criminals is that changes in social roles and technological progress have freed women from the home and reduced the marginal value of housekeeping.
 As for female employment and wages, their effect on female crime is ambiguous.
 One theory, not yet tested, is that relative wage inequality is important, not just the wage gap alone.
 Over the last decades, relative wage inequality has been increasing more for women than for men, which might have pushed more women at the low end of the wage distribution to commit crimes.
+Differences in the magnitude of the effect of education on crime have also contributed to shrink the gender gap in crime participation.
 Finally, the judicial system is more lenient with women than with men, thus giving women an advantage in the crime market.

 These findings suggest that policymakers should take into account the possibility that positive changes that narrow gender gaps in the labor market and positive changes in social roles might have induced more women to participate in crime.
 Policies that help reduce wage disparity across skilled and unskilled female workers, such as incentivizing female education, might deter disadvantaged women from engaging in criminal activities.
 Finally, lower rates of marriage and childbearing may also be pushing more women into crime, so family support policies that encourage marriage and childbearing might also reduce female criminal activity.